jxuanli/jxuanli.github.io/content/Rust/_index.md

 +++
-title = "This is my Rust journal" sort_by = "date" template = "blog.html"
+title = "This is my Rust journal" description = "This is my Rust journal" sort_by = "date" paginate_by = 5
-page_template = "blog-page.html"
 +++